winitzki/scall/tutorial/programming_dhall.md

 A mathematical proof of that property is given in the paper ["Recursive types for free"](https://homepages.inf.ed.ac.uk/wadler/papers/free-rectypes/free-rectypes.txt) by P. Wadler.
 In this book, we will focus on the practical uses of Church encoding.

-### Simple recursive types
+### First examples of recursive types

-Here are some examples of Church encoding for simple recursive types.
+Here are some examples of Church encoding for recursively defined types.

 The type `ListInt` (a list with integer values):